The Point, Milton Keynes: Cinema closure and planned demolition

 The Point Cinema, Milton Keynes, August 2024.

 The Point Cinema, Milton Keynes, August 2024.

 In 2012, the Point's owners, Hammerson, proposed plans to restructure the building as a new shopping and leisure complex, and asked for feedback from public in an open consultation.
 The plans were protested by some, given the building's history.
 An application to Historic England for the building to be given listed grade II status was rejected on the grounds that it lacks any architectural merit.
 The whole complex has subsequently been slated for demolition.

 In 2013, Odeon announced plans to relocate to a new, 11-screen complex, complete with MK's first IMAX screen, in Denbigh, opposite Stadium mk.
 The cinema in the Point closed for the final time on 26 February 2015, nearly 30 years after its opening.
 Odeon's new cinema, officially known as 'Odeon Milton Keynes Stadium', opened for business the next day.

 In 2020, mere days before the UK went into full lockdown as the COVID-19 pandemic continued to spread, the Buzz Bingo hall closed, in line with all other hospitality venues across the country.
 Whilst it was anticipated at the time that it would reopen, in July 2020, it was confirmed that as part of a rescue deal for the chain, 26 Buzz Bingo locations would be closed down permanently, including the Milton Keynes site.
 This means that 35 years since it first opened, all of The Point's entertainment and hospitality attractions have now closed down for good.

 In 2022, the building was purchased by Galliard Homes, who are planning to demolish the original structure and replace it with a new housing development.
 Despite a plea from the Cinema Theatre Association that at least the pyramid be retained, As of March 2022 the building is slated for demolition but an exact date for when the work will commence has yet to be scheduled.
-At the 18th July 2024 planning committee meeting, councillors unanimously rejected the proposals thereby granting a reprieve for the building.

-As of August 2024 the building is looking worse-for-wear but still standing.
+The Twentieth Century Society added the building to its Risk List of architecture at risk of being lost in 2023.
+At the 18 July 2024 planning committee meeting, councillors unanimously rejected the demolition proposals, thereby granting a reprieve for the building.
+In July 2025, the developers won a planning appeal that over-ruled the refusal. and, in March 2026, a further attempt to secure listed building status also failed.